11th Street Bridges: Southeast Boulevard

 Since the cancellation of the Inner Loop Expressway, motorists wanting to access the Baltimore–Washington Parkway or U.S. Route 50 in Maryland (the John Hanson Highway) would often travel Interstate 695 to Barney Circle, wait at the traffic light there, use Pennsylvania Avenue to cross the nearby Sousa Bridge, wait at a traffic light on the southwestern terminus of the bridge, and make a left turn against oncoming traffic to access a narrow and dangerous ramp that led to northbound D.C.
 Route 295 (the Anacostia Freeway).
 The combination of traffic lights, left turn, and mixing of both through-traffic and local traffic created extensive traffic congestion on the Sousa Bridge during evening rush hour.

-In 2009, when the DDOT began the replacement of the 11th Street Bridges, it closed the westbound segment of Interstate 695 from the 11th Street Bridges to Barney Circle in late November 2012, and the eastbound lanes in early 2013.
+After the DDOT began the replacement of the 11th Street Bridges in 2009, it closed the westbound segment of Interstate 695 from the 11th Street Bridges to Barney Circle in late November 2012, and the eastbound lanes in early 2013.
 This portion of was Interstate 695 was subsequently decommissioned, turning roughly five blocks of six-lane highway into city streets from the National Highway System.
 The unfinished "mixing bowl" exchange on the southern terminus of the 11th Street Bridges was also altered.
 Local traffic was separated from through-traffic by the construction of a bridge dedicated for local traffic only, and ramps connecting the bridge to D.C.
 Route 295 were created.
 Construction of the new ramps began in May 2012, with the ramp from southbound D.C.
 Route 295 onto the 11th Street Bridge completed in July 2012.
 The ramp from the bridges to northbound D.C.
 Route 295 opened on December 19, 2012.

 The decommissioned portion of Interstate 695 began to be transformed into a boulevard named "Southeast Boulevard".
 The reconstruction project, estimated to take 18 to 24 months, raised the roadway 20 ft to bring it level with the grade of the surrounding streets.
 The six-lane former highway began to be turned into a four-lane grand boulevard with a landscaped median and pedestrian nature trail.
 Southeast Boulevard was designed to link Barney Circle to 11th Street SE.

 In 2013, DDOT published plans to reconfigure Barney Circle.
 Priorities for the project included improving and restoring access to neighborhood streets, and adding pedestrian and bicycle connectivity to local streets and the Anacostia River waterfront.
 DDOT also began exploring whether to connect Southeast Boulevard to 12th, 13th, 14th, and 15th Streets SE.
 By 2014, DDOT's plan involved possible reconstructing of Barney Circle into an intermodal transportation hub as well.
 DDOT planners said that construction on this project might begin as early as 2016.